Xinjiang is the largest autonomous region in China,

 This is the largest mosque in the city of Urumqi, the capital of Xinjiang.
-Unlike most traditional mosques, this mosque, built during the reign of Emperor Guangxu in Qin Dynasty, takes on the style of typical Chinese architecture.
-The mosque that is made up of a main hall with 40 wooden red pillars, beautiful carvings of Quranic verses on the walls and a unique archway is able to hold a 1000 people at one time.
+Unlike most traditional mosques, this mosque, built during the reign of Emperor Guangxu in the Qin Dynasty, takes on the style of typical Chinese architecture.
+The mosque which is made up of the main hall with 40 wooden red pillars, beautiful carvings of Quranic verses on the walls, and a unique archway is able to hold 1000 people at one time.

 Address: Baojia Caozi Village, Yongfeng town, Urumqi.

 is another place that no travel guide for Muslim visitors

 to Xinjiang can miss.
 It is situated on the northeast corner of the Uyghur mosque, which consists of two prayer areas, an interior meant for use in the winter months, and an exterior for the summer.

 This iconic piece of architecture might not sound like much in the face of skyscrapers and modern buildings, but it is an important piece of Islamic history in China, and it is no less impressive.
 This elegant minaret made of wood and brick stands at a mammoth 14 meters tall (66 feet) and was built in 1777.
 The dome is intricately textured and carved with geometric and floral mosaic patterns.
 The magnificent minaret also signifies the cooperation between the Han Chinese and the native Uyghur people.

 Address: Munage Village, Putao Country, Turpan 838000, China.